10 Benefits of Choosing AWS as Your Cloud Platform

 By the by, speaking of AWS cloud infrastructure…

-The infographics below illustrates how AWS CloudFormation works.
+The infographics below illustrate how AWS CloudFormation works.

 And now it’s time to discuss AWS benefits.
 We’re going to describe 10 of them.